hibbitts-design/publishing-with-docsify-this/README.md

 <em>Figure 2.
 Docsify-This Rendered Markdown File</em>

 Docsify-This rendered Web pages are also perfect for embedding, with the ability to visually style Docsify-This pages to the destination platform.

+> [!NOTE]
+> Docsify-This uses client-side rendering, which means your published content will not be indexed by search engines like Google, Bing, or DuckDuckGo.
+This makes it ideal for embedding, presentations, and course materials, but not suitable for content that needs to appear in search results.

 ### Basic Customization